CenturyLinkCloud/PublicKB/WordPress/wordpress-site-migration-to-centurylink-cloud.md

 }}}
 ### IMPORTANT NOTE

-CenturyLink WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.
+Lumen WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.

 During the Limited Beta there is no production Service Level Agreement.

 ## Overview:

-There is currently no automated method for migrating an existing WordPress site to CenturyLink Cloud's WordPress.
-There are multiple methods that could be used to export and import an existing WordPress site into a CenturyLink Cloud WordPress site.
+There is currently no automated method for migrating an existing WordPress site to Lumen Cloud's WordPress.
+There are multiple methods that could be used to export and import an existing WordPress site into a Lumen Cloud WordPress site.
 This is one tested method that involves a paid plugin named WP Migrate Pro for it's ease of use.

 ### This migration path assumes the following:

 * Working knowledge of basic WordPress functionality
 * Working knowledge of Git.
-* Working knowledge of how to [Install WordPress Plugins to CenturyLink Cloud WordPress](wordpress-plugin-installation.md)
+* Working knowledge of how to [Install WordPress Plugins to Lumen Cloud WordPress](wordpress-plugin-installation.md)
-* Working knowledge of how to [Create a CenturyLink Object Storage Bucket](../Storage/Object Storage/using-object-storage-from-the-control-portal.md)
+* Working knowledge of how to [Create a Lumen Object Storage Bucket](../Storage/Object Storage/using-object-storage-from-the-control-portal.md)

 ### Prerequisites:

 1. An existing WordPress site
-2. A WordPress site on CenturyLink WordPress hosting platform
+2. A WordPress site on Lumen WordPress hosting platform
-3. A CenturyLink Object Storage bucket including the access key id and secret access key
+3. A Lumen Object Storage bucket including the access key id and secret access key

 ## On the source WordPress site: